mees-van-wel/hexa-center-website/src/routes/guide/scheduling/appointment-types/index.md

 # Appointment types

 Appointment types are an easy way to quickly categorize all types of appointments you might need.
 This addon saves you a lot of time as you do not have to enter all details of a (recurring) appointment from scratch.
+Appointment types are templates used for creating appointments on the [Calendar page](/guide/scheduling/calendar "Calendar page").

 ## 1. Appointment types definition